 Some current BII research projects

-- Stuck in the Middle: Opportunities and Challenges for Third Countries Amidst US-China Tech Tensions: US-China great power rivalry has created areas of competition throughout the world, leaving third countries vulnerable to political, economic, and cultural pressures from both sides.
+- Oxford China Policy Lab: US-China great power rivalry has created areas of competition throughout the world, leaving third countries vulnerable to political, economic, and cultural pressures from both sides.
 The BII grant will be used to focus specifically on critical technology as a key area of competition between the United States and China.

 - Oceania and Oxford [O&O] is a two-year genealogical project to study and strengthen the University of Oxford’s ties to the Oceania region.
 Led by students of Pasifika, Māori and Indigenous Australian heritage, O&O will explore Oxford’s colonial legacies in Oceania, catalogue Oceanian students’ and alumni experiences, and connect researchers within Oxford.